Homemade Falafel Wraps

 - ¼ cup fresh lemon juice

-- Serve in a pita pocket with your favorite additions!
-(Lettuce, tomatoes, black olives, onions, cucumbers, avocados, etc!)
+Serve in a pita pocket, drizzle with tahini sauce, and add your favorite additions.
+(Lettuce, tomatoes, black olives, onions, cucumbers, avocados, Feta, etc.)

 Blend ingredients in a food processor until desired consistency is reached.
 I added about 1/4 cup additional water in mine.